openebs/openebs/k8s/demo/mongodb/README.md

 openebs-zk           openebs.io/provisioner-iscsi
 ```

-## Step-2: Deploy the mongo-statefulset with openebs storage
+## Step-2: Deploy the mongo-statefulset with OpenEBS storage

 Use OpenEBS as persistent storage for the mongodb statefulset by selecting an OpenEBS storage class in the persistent volume claim.
 A sample mongodb statefulset yaml (with container attributes and pvc details) is available in the openebs git repository.